Kelly Services (NASDAQ:KELYB) Sees Unusually-High Trading Volume

-Shares of Kelly Services, Inc. (NASDAQ:KELYB) saw unusually-strong trading volume on Wednesday .
-Approximately 4,670 shares changed hands during trading, a decline of 62% from the previous session’s volume of 12,279 shares.The stock last traded at $19.51 and had previously closed at $19.70.
+Shares of Kelly Services, Inc. (NASDAQ:KELYB) saw unusually-high trading volume on Tuesday .
+Approximately 1,883 shares changed hands during mid-day trading, a decline of 84% from the previous session’s volume of 12,005 shares.The stock last traded at $19.99 and had previously closed at $19.75.

-Kelly Services (NASDAQ:KELYB) last posted its quarterly earnings results on Thursday, August 12th.
-The business services provider reported $0.49 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.34 by $0.15.
+Kelly Services (NASDAQ:KELYB) last posted its quarterly earnings data on Thursday, August 12th.
+The business services provider reported $0.49 EPS for the quarter, beating analysts’ consensus estimates of $0.34 by $0.15.
+The company had revenue of $1.26 billion during the quarter.
 Kelly Services had a net margin of 1.89% and a return on equity of 4.37%.
-The company had revenue of $1.26 billion for the quarter.

-A hedge fund recently raised its stake in Kelly Services stock.
-Renaissance Technologies LLC lifted its holdings in Kelly Services, Inc. (NASDAQ:KELYB) by 4.0% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 10,500 shares of the business services provider’s stock after purchasing an additional 400 shares during the period.
-Renaissance Technologies LLC’s holdings in Kelly Services were worth $234,000 at the end of the most recent reporting period.
+An institutional investor recently raised its position in Kelly Services stock.
+Renaissance Technologies LLC lifted its stake in Kelly Services, Inc. (NASDAQ:KELYB) by 4.0% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 10,500 shares of the business services provider’s stock after purchasing an additional 400 shares during the quarter.
+Renaissance Technologies LLC’s holdings in Kelly Services were worth $234,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Kelly Services, Inc engages in staffing and workforce solutions.
 It operates through the following segments: Americas Staffing, Global Talent Solutions, and International Staffing.
 The Americas Staffing segment delivers temporary staffing, as well as direct-hire placement services, in a number of specialty staffing services, including office, education, marketing, electronic assembly, light industrial, science, engineering, and information technology in United States, Puerto Rico, Canada, Mexico and Brazil.